manuelbieh/react-book/ecosystem/internationalization.md

 </p>
 ```

-Using the Link component in such a translation would not work as translations are strings and would thus not be able to define that the `<Link>` component does in fact refer to the Link component from the React Router package.
+Using the Link component in such a translation would not work as translations are strings and would thus not be able to define that the `<Link>` component refers to the Link component from the React Router package.

 The `Trans` component offers the solution to our problem.
 Translations using this component can include numbered placeholders.
 These placeholders will later be replaced with components which will appear in the same place as they are used as in the `Trans` component.